German-US Tax Treaty & International Estate Planning

 EFFECTS OF THE GERMANY-U.S. ESTATE AND GIFT TAX TREATY

 The Germany-U.S. Estate and Gift Tax Treaty provides a number of significant advantages to German non-resident aliens who own qualifying U.S. property.
-First, the treaty identifies certain categories of property that are subject to U.S. estate taxes.
-Thus, for example, a German non-resident alien who owns real property located in the U.S. (or a partnership interest in such real property) is subject to estate taxes as provided for in the treaty.
+First, the German treaty identifies certain categories of property that are subject to U.S. estate taxes.
+Thus, for example, a German non-resident alien who owns real property located in the U.S. (or a partnership interest in such real property) is subject to estate taxes as provided for in the tax treaty.
 By contrast, the treaty provides that owning shares of a U.S. corporation, including one that owns U.S. real property, is not subject to U.S. estate taxes.
-Likewise, under the treaty holdings of cash, most tangible personal property, and most intangible property (such as intellectual property) are not subject to U.S. estate taxes.
+Likewise, under the tax treaty, holdings of cash, most tangible personal property, and most intangible property (such as intellectual property) are not subject to U.S. estate taxes.

 The treaty also imposes lower estate tax rates on German non-resident aliens compared to those imposed on non-resident aliens from countries without such treaties.
 Specifically, the treaty provides German non-resident aliens with a pro-rata tax exemption.
 The amount of the tax exemption depends on how much qualifying property the German non-resident alien owns in the U.S. compared to their worldwide holdings.
 With a higher percentage of holdings represented by qualifying U.S. property, the German non-resident alien receives a higher estate tax exemption.
 In 2020, the maximum U.S. estate tax exemption per individual is $11.58 million.
 Under the provisions of the Germany-U.S. treaty, a German national who owns U.S. real estate worth $1 million and total worldwide property worth $10 million would be entitled to an estate tax exemption in excess of $1.1 million.
-Thus, in this example, their $1 million real estate holding in the U.S. would not be subject to U.S. estate tax.
+Thus, in this example, their $1 million real estate holding in the United States would not be subject to U.S. estate tax.

 The example set forth above is simple in that it involves a single individual as opposed to a married couple.
 The Germany-U.S. treaty includes specific provisions regarding the calculation of tax exemptions for married couples.
-Likewise, the treaty includes rules regarding limits on lifetime gifts and the treatment of certain kinds of dents used to secure the purchase of qualifying U.S. property.
+Likewise, the tax treaty includes rules regarding limits on lifetime gifts and the treatment of certain kinds of dents used to secure the purchase of qualifying U.S. property.

-As shown above, the Germany-U.S. treaty can provide considerable tax advantages to German non-resident aliens.
+As shown above, the Germany-U.S. tax treaty can provide considerable tax advantages to German non-resident aliens.
 But, as with any aspect of estate and gift tax planning, there are many specific considerations to be taken into account when advising particular clients.

 ESTATE AND GIFT TAX PLANNING